Set up continuous deployment with Chocolatey

 Component overview

 Package managers such as apt-get are well known in the Linux world, but not so much in the Windows world.
-Chocolatey is such a thing, and Scott Hanselman's blog on the topic is a great introduction.
-In a nutshell, Chocolatey allows you to use the command line to install packages from a central repository onto a Windows operating system.
+Chocolatey is a package manager for Windows.
+Scott Hanselman's blog post about Chocolatey is a great introduction.
+Chocolatey allows you to use the command line to install packages from a central repository onto a Windows operating system.
 You can create and manage your own repository, and Chocolatey can install packages from any number of repositories that you designate.

 PowerShell DSC is a PowerShell tool that allows you to declare the configuration that you want for a machine.
 For example, if you want Chocolatey installed, IIS installed, port 80 opened, and version 1.0.0 of your website installed, the DSC Local Configuration Manager (LCM) implements that configuration.
 A DSC pull server holds a repository of configurations for your machines.
 The LCM on each machine checks in periodically to see if its configuration matches the stored configuration.
 It can either report status or attempt to bring the machine back into alignment with the stored configuration.
 You can edit the stored configuration on the pull server to cause a machine or set of machines to come into alignment with the changed configuration.

 A DSC resource is a module of code that has specific capabilities, such as managing networking, Active Directory, or SQL Server.
-The Chocolatey DSC Resource knows how to access a NuGet Server (among others), download packages, install packages, and so on.
+The Chocolatey DSC Resource knows how to access a NuGet Server, download packages, install packages, and perform other tasks.
 There are many other DSC Resources in the PowerShell Gallery.
 You install these modules on your Azure Automation State Configuration pull server for use by your configurations.

-One key feature of a Resource Manager template is its ability to install a VM extension into the VM as it's provisioned.
+One key feature of a Resource Manager template is its ability to install a VM extension during the VM provisioning.
 A VM extension has specific capabilities, such as running a custom script, installing anti-virus software, and running a DSC configuration script.
 There are many other types of VM extensions.

 Quick trip around the diagram